My Shortlist

 Are cultural or religious considerations important?

 For some parents, this is the key to a private school decision.
-If you wish to have your child receive a religious or culturally-based program, then private school is your best option.
+If you wish to have your child receive a religious or culturally-based program, then a private school is your best option.

 Do you have concerns about class sizes or academic standards?